JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 TDD distro development
 ======================

-Using :abbr:`TDD (Test Driven Development)` for distribution development is currently a hot topic in some of the more geeky circles I move in, and I'm personally very happy about this.
-Anything that increases the robustness of my desktop system, my phone or any other device I use is a great goal!
+Using :abbr:`TDD (Test Driven Development)` for distribution development is a hot topic in some of the more geeky circles I move in, and I'm very happy about this.
+Anything that increases the robustness of my desktop computer, my phone or any other device I use is a great goal!

 Why?
 ----

-This question should be obvious; more testing is good.
+This answer should be obvious; more testing is good.
 However, what about the current system needs improving?

-Firstly, commonly deployed distributions base their stabilisation processes on the lack of *reported* bugs.
-This implies that packages with a minimal number of tests(or human testers in the common case) go through much less testing than popular packages on their way to be marked as stable.
-Of course, this also implies that bugs in popular packages that will affect large number of users are often discovered before a package is stabilised.
+The first point is that commonly deployed distributions base their stabilisation processes on the lack of *reported* bugs.
+This implies that packages with a minimal set of tests(or human testers in the common case) go through much less testing than popular packages on their way to be marked as stable.
+Of course, this also implies that bugs in popular packages that will affect many users are often discovered before a package is stabilised.

-Secondly, a not entirely insignificant number of bugs are actually regressions of previously fixed bugs.
+The second point is that a small set of bugs are actually regressions of previously fixed bugs.
 This, by itself, is a reason to look at alternatives.
-Fixing the same bug more than once is a horrendous waste of developer resources.
+Fixing the same bug more than once is an horrendous waste of developer resources.

 How?
 ----